 Effective April 14, 2002, MEDCO entered into a management agreement with Crestline Hotels & Resorts, Inc. (Crestline) pursuant to which Crestline is providing management and administrative services for the Project.
-The management agreement, as amended, has a nine year term and currently expires on April 13, 2011.
+The management agreement, as amended, has a nine year term and currently expires on April 13, 2012.
 The management agreement provides for a base fee of \$25,000 per month, an incentive fee of 0.5% of revenues, as defined, and reimbursement of certain other costs incurred in connection with the operation of the Project.
 The incentive fee in any year is limited to 20% of the base management fee.
 The Maryland Industrial Development Financing Authority (MIDFA), an agency of the Department of Business and Economic Development of the State of Maryland (DBED), has agreed to pay Crestline the difference between a minimum monthly management fee of \$20,000 and the amount actually paid from available Project revenues, subject to a limitation of \$17,600 per month and a total of \$1,056,000.
 In any month that the MIDFA limitation applies, MEDCO has agreed to pay the remaining \$2,400 minimum management fee from its other resources.
-There were no management fees paid by MIDFA or MEDCO during the years ended June 30, 2009 or 2008.
+There were no management fees paid by MIDFA or MEDCO during the years ended June 30, 2010 or 2009.

 Pursuant to an interagency agreement, dated May 9, 1996, between MEDCO and the State of Maryland acting through the Department of Natural Resources (DNR), following completion of the Project, MEDCO was entitled to a service fee for administrative support and other services provided.
 The service fee in the initial year was \$100,000.
 The fee increased \$25,000 each year and payment was subordinated to all payments required under the bonds payable and related trust indenture.
 Due to the subordination provision, no service fees had been paid since inception of the Project.
 In December 2008, pursuant to the First Amendment to Ground Lease, the interagency grant agreement was terminated.
-At June 30, 2009 and June 30, 2008, accrued service fees pursuant to the interagency agreement were \$2,358,333 and \$2,212,500, respectively.
+At June 30, 2010 and June 30, 2009, accrued service fees pursuant to the interagency agreement were \$2,358,333.

 Pursuant to a cash flow sharing agreement, dated December 1, 2008, between MEDCO, DBED, DNR and County Commissioners of Allegany County (Cash Flow Sharing Agreement), MEDCO is entitled to a service fee for administrative support and other services provided.
-The service fee for the 12-month period ending March 31, 2009 was \$350,000.
+The service fee for the 12-month period ending March 31, 2010 was \$375,000.
 The fee increases \$25,000 each year, is payable in arrears and is to be paid, without interest, from available funds as set forth in the agreement.
-At June 30, 2009 the accrued service fees pursuant to the cash flow sharing agreement were \$210,417.
+At June 30, 2010 and June 30, 2009 the accrued service fees pursuant to the cash flow sharing agreement were \$591,667 and \$210,417, respectively.

-Service fee expense for the years ended June 30, 2009 and 2008 was \$356,250 and \$331,250, respectively.
+Service fee expense for the years ended June 30, 2010 and 2009 was \$381,250 and \$356,250, respectively.

 MEDCO has advanced funds to the project for working capital needs.
-The outstanding advances totaled \$669,850 and \$601,145 as of June 30, 2009 and 2008, respectively.
+The outstanding advances totaled \$608,145 and \$669,850 as of June 30, 2010 and 2009, respectively.

-Notes to Financial Statements For the Years Ended June 30, 2009 and 2008
+Notes to Financial Statements For the Years Ended June 30, 2010 and 2009